canonical/mlflow-operator/docs/how-to/migrate-v21-v215.rst

 1. `MicroK8s <https://microk8s.io/>`_ version 1.29 or higher.
 2. `Juju <https://juju.is/>`_ version 3.4.

-If you do not meet these requirements, please upgrade these components.
+If you do not meet these requirements, please upgrade these dependencies.
-See `MicroK8s Upgrade Documentation <https://microk8s.io/docs/upgrading>`_
+See `MicroK8s upgrade <https://microk8s.io/docs/upgrading>`_
-and `Juju Upgrade Documentation <https://juju.is/docs/juju/upgrade-your-juju-deployment>`_ respectively for more details.
+and `Juju upgrade <https://juju.is/docs/juju/upgrade-your-juju-deployment>`_ respectively for more details.

 Upgrade MLflow bundle
 ----------------------